Nudging the Somas: Exploring How Live-Configurable Mixed Reality Objects Shape Open-Ended Intercorporeal Movements: Results

 \subsubsection{Boredom and Fatigue as Signals for OJ Intervention}

 Although the open-ended design invited continual exploration, we noted that participants’ engagement could wane after a period of sustained activity.
 Physical fatigue and perceptual saturation (“boredom”) naturally set in as people exhausted their ideas or energy with a given configuration.
-For instance, after several minutes of enthusiastic rope swinging, one pair of participants eventually fell into a comfortable, repetitive pattern and then gradually slowed down. \textit{“I felt like I’d tried everything already.
-I just didn’t know what else to do...”} admitted P5 about this moment of stagnation.
+For instance, after several minutes of enthusiastic rope swinging, one pair of participants eventually fell into a comfortable, repetitive pattern and then gradually slowed down. \emph{``I felt like I’d tried everything already.
+I just didn’t know what else to do...''} admitted P5 about this moment of stagnation.
 Both partners (P4 and P5) had by then achieved a perfectly synchronized back-and-forth swing; as their interest dwindled, their movements became smaller and less coordinated, and they began to disengage from the task.
-In another session, the limitation was physical endurance: while exploring the Spring MRO’s possibilities, P15 performed a series of exuberant frog jumps to push the spring’s sound feedback to its limits, but soon had to stop, laughing and exclaiming, \textit{“I am exhausted!”} Such episodes – where a once-stimulating activity leveled off into monotony or tiredness – were crucial turning points in the life experience.
-They were immediately apparent to the facilitator: the OJ could see when participants stopped proposing new actions or when their body language shifted toward disengagement.
-In these moments, the OJ took on the role of an attentive caretaker of the experience.
-As the OJ (P27) put it, \textit{“I felt like I was holding a string connected to everyone in the space.
-When I saw someone disengaging, I felt obligated to use the [MR] feedback to pull them back in.”} In other words, lulls in participant activity acted as clear signals for the OJ to step in and refresh the interaction, illustrating the collaborative interplay between participant energy and facilitator response in sustaining open-ended engagement.
+In another session, the limitation was physical endurance: while exploring the Spring MRO’s possibilities, P15 performed a series of exuberant frog jumps to push the spring’s sound feedback to its limits, but soon had to stop, laughing and exclaiming, \emph{``I am exhausted!''} Such episodes---where a once-stimulating activity leveled off into monotony or tiredness---were crucial turning points in each session.
+They were immediately apparent to the facilitator: the OJs could see when participants stopped proposing new actions or when their body language shifted toward disengagement.
+OJ1 described, \emph{``I can sense the boredom of the stage; it urges me to do something to make them engaged.''} In these moments, the OJs took on the role of an attentive caretaker of the experience.
+As the OJ1 put it, \emph{``I felt like I was holding a string connected to everyone in the space.
+When I saw someone disengaging, I felt obligated to use the [MR] feedback to pull them back in.''} In other words, lulls in participant activity acted as clear signals for the OJs to step in and refresh the interaction, illustrating the collaborative interplay between participant energy and facilitator response in sustaining open-ended engagement.